 Then after removing all the external devices check whether the problem is solved or not.

 This is also an effective step.
 Undo all the changes that you have recently done on your Windows operating system like:

 - Remove all newly installed hardware and software.

 - Revert all the recently made system changes.

-- Uninstall all the recent downloaded updates of Windows.
+- Uninstall all the recently downloaded updates of Windows.

-Basically, undo all the new changes that you have recently made on your Windows operating system.
+Basically, undo all the new changes that you have recently made to your Windows operating system.

 Disable any kind of Third-party Antivirus Software

-Sometimes it is observed that the problem of Bad Pool Header error is often caused because of the malfunction of some pre-installed third-party antivirus software.
+Sometimes it is observed that the problem of Bad Pool Header Window 10 error is often caused because of the malfunction of some pre-installed third-party antivirus software.

 This generally happens because in some cases your non-Microsoft security protection might not be compatible with your Windows operating system.